kurocha/teapot/README.md

 ## Usage

-Teapot doesn't have a default centralised package management system but there is a canonical one for developing cross-platform C++ applications.
+Teapot doesn't have a default centralised package management system but there is a [canonical one](https://github.com/kurocha) for developing cross-platform C++ applications.
 This example shows how to use this framework.

+### Create Project

 Firstly, create your project by running:

-	$ teapot create "My Project" https://github.com/kurocha platforms unit-test
+	$ teapot create "My Project" https://github.com/kurocha generate-project
 	$ cd my-project

 You will be asked to merge the project file.
 At present, merge tools are not very good and thus you may need to take a moment to review the changes.
 You want to keep most of the original file, but you would like to add the `define_target` blocks which are being added.